cben0ist/cben0ist.github.io/index.md

 I am an experienced Technical Project Manager living in Toronto, Canada.
 Here are some of my projects, realisations and experiences.

 <h4>Scrum Master</h4>
 I am also a Certified Scrum Master from Scrum Alliance.
 I apply the agile principles on every project I am participating in.
-I have been working with successful agile teams (Scrum, Kanban, XP...) with various teams and organizations.
+I have been working with successful agile teams (Scrum, Kanban, XP...) with various organizations and environments.

 <h4>Contact Me</h4>
 You need a TPM to handle some of your projects?
 Email me at <a href="mailto:christophe.benoist@gmail.com">christophe.benoist@gmail.com</a> or use the form available at the bottom of this page.